countryBumpkin/CS120/08-27-18_MemoryAndDataTypes.md

 # *Data Types and Memory:*

+_**Data Type:**_ A block of memory that contains binary information (1s & 0s).
+Data types define rules for interpreting the binary information so that it can be translated into numbers or characters and used by the program.

+_**Primitive Data Type:**_ Characters, integers (any number >= 0), doubles (numbers with pricision up to six decimal places: 0.000000), and floats (numbers accurate to one decimal place: 0.0).

+The simplest data types, like integers and characters, are called primitives.
+Primitive data types are form the basis for all program functionality yet there are many variations the main flavors of primitive data types.

 | Data Type | Size(Bytes) |    Range  |
 | --- | --- | --- |
 |char    |   1 byte    | -127 to 127 or 0 to 255